-Except as disclosed in this section, we had no transactions during 2008, and none are currently proposed, in which we were a participant and in which any related person had a direct or indirect material interest.
+Except as disclosed in this section, we had no transactions during 2009, and none are currently proposed, in which we were a participant and in which any related person had a direct or indirect material interest.
 Our Board has adopted policies and procedures regarding related person transactions.
 For purposes of these policies and procedures:

-- A "related person" means any of our directors, executive officers or nominees for director or any of their immediate family members; and - A "related person transaction" generally is a transaction (including any indebtedness or a guarantee of indebtedness) in which we were or are to be a participant and the amount involved exceeds \$120,000, and in which a related person had or will have a direct or indirect material interest.
+- A "related person" means any of our directors, executive officers, nominees for director, any holder of 5% or more of the Common Stock or any of their immediate family members; and - A "related person transaction" generally is a transaction (including any indebtedness or a guarantee of indebtedness) in which we were or are to be a participant and the amount involved exceeds \$120,000, and in which a related person had or will have a direct or indirect material interest.

 Each of our executive officers, directors or nominees for director is required to disclose to the Audit Committee certain information relating to related person transactions for review, approval or ratification by the Audit Committee.
 Disclosure to the Audit Committee should occur before, if possible, or as soon as practicable after the related person transaction is effected, but in any event as soon as practicable after the executive officer, director or nominee for director becomes aware of the related person transaction.
 The Audit Committee's decision whether or not to approve or ratify a related person transaction is to be made in light of the Audit Committee's determination that consummation of the transaction is not or was not contrary to our best interests.
-Any related person transaction must be disclosed to the full Board of Directors.
+Any related person transaction must be disclosed to the full Board.

 Ms. Martin serves as President and Chief Executive Officer of Ameritas Life Insurance Corp.
 In connection with the Company's regular assessment of its insurance-based associate benefits and the costs associated therewith conducted by an independent insurance broker, in 2007 the Company began purchasing dental insurance for certain of its associates from Ameritas Life Insurance Corp. and, in 2009, the Company also began purchasing vision insurance for certain of its associates from Ameritas Life Insurance Corp.
-The total value of these purchases, which were conducted in arms' length transactions, was less than \$120,000 in each of 2007 and 2008.
+The total value of these purchases, which were conducted in arms' length transactions and approved by the Audit Committee pursuant to our related person transaction policies and procedures, was less than \$120,000 in 2009.